VeenaHarikrishnan/WomenCovidWarriors/README.md

 <h2>Mobile Application Workflow</h2>

-•	User launches the mobile app, enters his/her credentials on the login screen and clicks Login.
+•	User launches the mobile app, enters his/her credentials on the login screen and clicks Login.<br/>
-•	Mobile app sends the user credentials to MFP server for validation.
+•	Mobile app sends the user credentials to MFP server for validation.<br/>
 •	MFP server invokes the security adapter logic to validate user credentials and returns an appropriate response to the mobile app.
-For the sake of this demo, we will use a simple security adapter that returns success when password equals username.
+For the sake of this demo, we will use a simple security adapter that returns success when password equals username.<br/>
-•	If user authentication succeeds, mobile app proceeds to show the home page where the tiles for the different roles such as Teacher, Student and Parent are displayed.
+•	If user authentication succeeds, mobile app proceeds to show the home page where the tiles for the different roles such as Teacher, Student and Parent are displayed. <br/>
 •	For pages like Physician Details, Social Responsibility etc we are using IBM storage and API services.
 MFP adapter fetches the data from Cloudant and returns it to the mobile app.
-The data fetched from Cloudant will have references to the images stored in Cloud Object Storage.
+The data fetched from Cloudant will have references to the images stored in Cloud Object Storage.<br/>
-•	Backend integration APIs are developed using Citizen Integration capabilities that IBM AppConnect provides to integrate with Google Spreadsheet.
+•	Backend integration APIs are developed using Citizen Integration capabilities that IBM AppConnect provides to integrate with Google Spreadsheet. <br/>
-•	MFP API adapter is used to connect to the public API exposed from IBM AppConnect to retrieve the details.
+•	MFP API adapter is used to connect to the public API exposed from IBM AppConnect to retrieve the details.<br/>

 <h2>IBM Services Used </h2>